vele616/monorepo/packages/jobboard/website/content/jobs/manager-sales-development-hopin-evEUq.md

 timestamp: 1611187200000
 hashtags: "#sales,#management,#analytics,#windows,#marketing,#monitoring"
 jobType: "other"
 companyWebsite: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
-summary: "Hopin wishes to hire a new manager.
-If you have 5 years in sales, lead generation, sales development or relevant sales experience required, consider applying."
+summary: "Hopin wishes to hire a new Manager of Sales Development.
+If you have 5 years in sales, lead generation, sales development or relevant sales experience, consider applying."
 summaryBackup: "Excited about #sales, #management, #analytics?
 Check out this job post!"
 featured: 20
 ---